ORTSOC/ansible-ca/README.md

 	* Both will require a passphrase when generating the RSA key
 	* To decrypt the RSA key run: openssl rsa -in [keyfile.key]

+TODO:
+	Enable password requirement for root and intermediate crts.

 Requirements
 ------------